nus-cs2103/website-base/programming/objectReferences/e-swapEnds.md

 Notes:
 * You can follow the example of `set_head(item_list, new_head)` function which modifies the given `item_list` by setting its first element to `new_head`.
 * `pass` is a dummy statement that does nothing.
 We use it here because Python does not accept empty functions.
 You should replace it with your own implementation of the function.
+* You may assume the list has at least two elements.

 <table>
 <tr>